 Envies the Birds: £12.99 (hardback)

 Envies the Birds is Angelina D’Roza‘s debut full-length poetry collection.
-A beautifully produced 80-page hardback (with cover artwork by Beverley Green), it is now available from Longbarrow Press for £12.99 (+ P&P).
+A beautifully produced 80-page hardback (with cover artwork by Beverley Green), it is available from Longbarrow Press for £12.99 (+ P&P).
 You can order the book securely by clicking on the relevant PayPal button above.
 Click on the links at the top of this page to read and listen to poems from the book.
+Correspondences, a hand-stitched pamphlet comprising 18 new poems, appeared from Longbarrow Press in September 2019; order the pamphlet here.

 This quiet is more shul than nothingness and must be given due respect.
 She thinks it’s like the grass on Lose Hill, that doesn’t muddy where others have been, but tilts gold at certain times of day, and leads her down from the top.